seng637-summer/seng637-a1-chd-vicis/seng637-a1-team_number.md

 # Introduction

-An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab

 In this lab, Team 1 of SENG-637 conducted software testing on an ATM simulation system, which can be accessed [here](https://github.com/seng637-summer/seng637-a1-chd-vicis/blob/main/seng637-a1-artifacts.zip).
 The primary objective of the lab was to apply the lessons and techniques learned in the lectures to a practical software testing scenario.
 The team focused on achieving three specific goals:
 1. Acquire practical experience in testing a software system
 2. Understand and gain experience in three different types of testing: exploratory, manual scripted, and regression testing